Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Techniques

-Port scanning techniques can be categorized as \emph{horizontal scans}, \emph{vertical scans}, and \emph{coordinated/distributed scans}~\cite{barnett2008towards}.
+Scanning techniques can also be categorized as \emph{horizontal scans}, \emph{vertical scans}, and \emph{coordinated/distributed scans}~\cite{barnett2008towards}.
 If an adversary targets multiple ports on a single IP address, the scan is vertical.
 A horizontal scan involves targeting a specific port on multiple IP addresses.
 A coordinated or distributed scan is a combination of both horizontal and vertical scans and can be launched from multiple scanning hosts (e.g., botnet-based scanning).

-Here, we discuss some of the most common port scanning techniques, emphasizing the network packet~attributes.
+First, we discuss some of the most common \emph{{low-level (i.e., network or transport layer)} scanning techniques}, emphasizing the network packet~attributes.

-\paragraph{TCP Scan with SYN/ACK Flag} There are several TCP scanning techniques that use SYN or ACK flags to scan a network.
-TCP SYN scan is a widely used scanning technique.
-TCP SYN scan does not establish a full connection, which makes it relatively stealthy and fast.
+\begin{itemize}[topsep=2pt, leftmargin=1em] \item \textbf{TCP Scan with SYN/ACK Flag:} There are several TCP scanning techniques that use SYN or ACK flags to scan a network.
+TCP SYN scan is a widely used scanning technique; it does not establish a full connection, which makes it relatively stealthy and fast.
 Adversaries can use the ACK flag to identify open ports as well.

-\begin{itemize}[topsep=2pt, leftmargin=1em] \item \textbf{TCP Connect:} TCP connect scan establishes a full 3-way handshake with hosts within the target IP range~\cite{bhuyan2011surveying}.
+\begin{itemize}[topsep=2pt, leftmargin=1em] \item TCP Connect: TCP connect scan establishes a full 3-way handshake with hosts within the target IP range~\cite{bhuyan2011surveying}.
 It starts by sending a SYN packet from a client to the target host.
 The server responds with a SYN$|$ACK packet (RST packet is sent if the port is closed).
 Finally, the client sends an ACK in return, establishing the full connection.
-TCP connect is the simplest scanning technique, and it can be performed without admin privileges since it scans active ports by establishing a connection, which does not require any special flag settings.
+TCP connect is the simplest scanning technique, and it can be performed without admin privileges since it scans active ports, which does not require any special flag settings.
 However, this scan increases the chance of being detected by an IDS due to establishing an active session~\cite{bhuyan2011surveying}.